reapp/new-site/README.md

   hexo deploy
   ```

-*Note that this results in an immediate commit/push to the reapp.github.io repository and thus the production reapp.io site.*
+*Note that this results in an immediate commit/push to the new-site and reapp.github.io repositories and thus the production reapp.io site.*

 | To show documentation under this site navigation section... | ...edit these documentation files... | ...which generates these files |
 | :---: | :---: | :---: |